 “We had a consultant suggest that we build those and make them portable.
 Since we didn’t have any large subdivisions at the time, it didn’t make sense for us to locate a model home there.
 The consultant said he had a client in Minnesota who had great success building his model homes next to a freeway.

 “We weren’t very good at building portable homes,” French laughs.
-“This is the third generation of houses, I think.
-Other people use them for offices now.”
+“This is the third generation of those houses.
+Other people now use them for offices.”

 Stylecraft’s headquarters are located in a permanent building right next door.
 Those offices are shared by Randy and his staff, which today includes son Doug French, the company’s chief executive officer.